-The Regency senior notes were registered under the Securities Act of 1933 (as amended).
-Regency may redeem some or all of the Regency senior notes at any time, or from time to time, pursuant to the terms of the indenture and related indenture supplements related to the Regency senior notes.
+The notes assumed from Regency are registered under the Securities Act of 1933 (as amended).
+The senior notes assumed from Regency may be redeemed at any time, or from time to time, pursuant to the terms of the applicable indenture and related indenture supplements related to the Regency senior notes.
 The balance is payable upon maturity and interest is payable semi-annually.